src-d/okrs/README.md

 ### Release the production kubernetes cluster

-- [ ] Release of the production cluster, and run rovers, borges and lookout, on it
+- [ ] Release of the production cluster, and run rovers, borges and lookout, on it (WIP: _self-hosted k8s done_)
 - [ ] HA of databases and other persistent services.

 ## Advance MLonCode awareness